Cherry picking (basketball): Methods

 The cherry picker may "camp out", remaining on the player's offensive end to wait for a teammate to obtain the ball and pass it to the cherry picker for a shot before the defense can get back (as is also the case in the fast break).

 Another method is "bolting" or "breaking" toward the other goal the moment the opponents launch a shot, without waiting to see the outcome of the shot.
 If the shot fails and the defense gets the rebound, the cherry picker can be positioned to receive a long pass and take an unguarded shot.
 Even after a made shot, the team that was on defense may signal for one or more players to run toward the other basket so as to enable one or more passes toward the goal before the opponents can set up their defense.

 Other uses

-Cherry picking is also a strategy in videogames that simulate basketball.
+Cherry picking is also a strategy in video games that simulate basketball.

 Analogs to cherry picking exist in other sports: